adgalati/ferm-audio-analysis/README.md

 ***Disclaimer*** This repo is largely 'vibe-coded' so excuse any mess.
 It works for my purposes.
 This is only the second app I've built to this extent.
 I use it primarily for my live streams and other research experiments.
 It's really just a prototype.
-It does build fine with npm run build:electron, just make sure to copy the config folder into the installation directory after running the executable.
+It does build fine with npm run build:electron, just make sure to copy the config folder into the installation directory after running the executable (don't forget to turn on developer mode in Windows Security settings).

 Follow the ./SETUP_GUIDE.md for complete configuration instructions.
 I've only installed it on one other system besides my main PC, but it should work as-is on any other Windows system provided you have the tools properly installed and configured.